-From the simple to the grant, decorative lighting is an excellent way of showing off a single objective or setting the atmosphere for a whole room.
+From the simple to the grand, decorative lighting is an excellent way of showing off a single objective or setting the atmosphere for a whole room.
 It is designed to be the central lighting feature, so make sure that it does not have to compete with too much task or accent lighting.

 This source enables you to add interest to an object such as a picture or an architectural feature.
 By definition, accent lighting is restricted to a single area, for example by using an directional spotlight.
 Whilst ambient lighting usually flattens a room, accent lighting brings back character and interest.
 Low voltage halogen lighting is particularly useful because it gives a white light which contrasts well against dark areas.
 It is small and bright, and normally comes with an in built reflector (flood, spot or mini spot) allowing for very precise control over the areas that are lit.

 Glare from bright, visible sources distract and tire the eyes.
 Good task lighting improves visual clarity, prevents tiredness and helps focus the mind on the job.
 Places where we need optimum task lighting are the kitchen, bathroom, study, living room and bedroom – almost everywhere in fact!
 The light fittings should have integral reflectors or lenses to throw the light in a particular direction, but, unlike the accent lighting, the source of the light (glare) should never been seen.
 To eliminate glare completely, mount opaque reflectors.
 The angle poise lamp is a perfect example of task lighting.
 In rooms such as the kitchen, task lighting should be combined with ambient light to reduce shadows.